Soheab/PewDiePie/README.md

 ## What are the commands?

-**I recommend that you invite the bot to your server to see the latest commands as these will most likely never be updated but here they are as of February 15th, 2019.**
+**I recommend that you invite the bot to your server to see the latest commands as these will most likely never be updated.
+Updated as of March 2, 2019.**

 ### General Commands
 |Name|Description|